SalomePlatform/hexablock/doc/gui_make_elmts.rst

 **Arguments:**

-- elements to translate
+- elements to translate,
-- vector
+- vector.

 The dialogue box to make elements by translation is: